 The Much-awaited, Big Break

 Luckily, SoftBank pumped in money at the right time.
-But, was it ever going to be easy dividing time between The Huffington Post and BuzzFeed?
+But, was it ever going to be easy to divide time between The Huffington Post and BuzzFeed?
 Nah!

 Then in 2011, AOL purchased The Huffington Post, which meant Peretti could immerse himself, head-to-toe in his pet project.
-Apparently, 2011 was also a good time for them to get started.
+Apparently, 2011 was also a good time for them to start.
 Facebook and Twitter finally caught people’s attention and so did BuzzFeed.

 BuzzFeed’s First Ever Viral Meme